KshitijBpurkar/Soc24/README.md

 The code consists of an assignment, and other programs based on implementing a variety of neural network architectures using the PyTorch package

 The next part consisted of implementing advanced neural network architectures using the PyTorch package<br>
-The project included working on ResNets, UNETs, Generative Adverserial Networks (GANs), Autoencoders and Variational Autoencoders.The general procedure to implement them was as follows:<br>
+The project included working on ResNets,Generative Adverserial Networks (GANs), Autoencoders and Variational Autoencoders.The general procedure to implement them was as follows:<br>
 <ol type='1'>
   <li>Creating the Neural Network by using torch.nn and torch.nn.Module by deciding the number of layers, number of nodes in each layer and the activation functions at the end of each layer</li>
   <li>Deciding and Initialising the loss function, optimizing algorithm</li>